Skip to Main Content

 How to Submit a Prior Authorization Request

-A PAR must be submitted prior to rendering the service and submitting a claim for processing.
-In addition, please plan and allow the allotted timeframe for a decision (10 business days for initial/resubmission requests or 2 business days for expedited requests).
-Please reference the Authorization Process section below for additional information.
+Submit a PAR before you furnish the service and submit a claim to Medicare.
+In addition, please plan and allow the allotted timeframe for a decision (7 calendar days for initial/resubmission requests or 2 business days for expedited requests).

 NOTE: A PAR is valid for one claim/date of service.

-In addition, any medical record documentation to support that the service was medically reasonable and necessary and meets all applicable Medicare coverage, coding and payment rules is required.
-Please reference the Medical Record Documentation section below for additional information.
+Also include medical record documentation to support that the service is medically reasonable and necessary and meets all applicable Medicare coverage, coding and payment rules.

 Claim Submission